MSI packs the Titan GT77 gaming laptop with a 4K Mini LED display

-(Pocket-lint) - MSI has announced the Titan GT77 flagship gaming laptop, but most of the attention on this machine will be directed towards the display.
+MSI has announced the Titan GT77 flagship gaming laptop, but most of the attention on this machine will be directed towards the display.

 That's because it's got possibly the highest-spec display you'll find on a laptop, with not just 4K 144Hz, but a Mini LED panel too.